 6.5.3 Application timelines

-For internal assessments, applications may only be submitted once all other AARA options have been exhausted.
-Where relevant, submit applications as close as possible to the final assessment date.
-For further information, see dates published in the SEP calendar.
+For internal assessments, applications may only be submitted once all AARA options have been exhausted.
 For advice, contact the AARA Unit.

-For external assessments, applications can be submitted from 14 days before the start of the assessment period to seven days after the student's final assessment.
-The QCAA’s decision about the application will not be available before the assessment.
+For internal and external assessments, illness and misadventure applications can be submitted from 14 days before the start of the external assessment period to seven days after the student’s final assessment.

 6.5.4 Supporting documentation

-To make an informed decision about an illness and misadventure application for medical reasons, the QCAA requires a report from an independent health professional that includes the following details:
+To make an informed decision about an illness and misadventure application for medical reasons, the QCAA requires a report from an independent health professional that includes:

-• treatment or course of action related to the condition or event
+- treatment or course of action related to the condition or event, as relevant

 In all circumstances, the person providing the supporting documentation must have specific knowledge of the illness, injury, personal trauma or serious intervening event, and must not have a close personal relationship with, or be related to, the student.